wwPDB Processing Procedures and Policies Document

 The following text is for a dedicated remark for cases where an author re-refines another author's data (REMARK 0).The remark will always appear in entries where the author refined someone else's data.
 The entry will be treated as an experimental structure.

-Note: In entries where REMARK 0 is included as described above, remarks REMARK 1, REMARK 200/210 and REMARK 900 are mandatory and will be annotated as shown in the example below:
+Note: In entries where REMARK 0 (pdbx_database_PDB_remark) is included as described above, REMARK 900 will also reflect the reuse of existing experimental data as shown in the example below:

 For the entry 1ZET,

 REMARK 0 THIS ENTRY 1ZET REFLECTS AN ALTERNATIVE MODELING OF THE REMARK 0 STRUCTURAL DATA IN R1T3NSF ORIGINAL DATA DETERMINED BY REMARK 0 AUTHOR: D.T.NAIR,R.E.JOHNSON,S.PRAKASH,L.PRAKASH,A.K.AGGARWAL REMARK 0 REMARK 0 ORIGINAL DATA REFERENCE 1 REMARK 0 PDB ID: 1T3N REMARK 0 AUTH D.T.NAIR,R.E.JOHNSON,S.PRAKASH,L.PRAKASH,A.K.AGGARWAL REMARK 0 TITL REPLICATION BY HUMAN DNA POLYMERASE-IOTA OCCURS BY HOOGSTEEN REMARK 0 TITL 2 BASE-PAIRING.
 REMARK 0 REF NATURE V. 430 377 2004 REMARK 0 REFN ISSN 0028-0836 REMARK 0 PMID 15254543 REMARK 0 DOI 10.1038/NATURE02692